danielrlc/english-learners/README.md

 * [Breaking News English](http://www.breakingnewsenglish.com/) - Worksheets with a short article, reading comprehension, vocabulary exercises, discussion questions and a roleplay.
 Each worksheet comes with an audio recording of the article, so you can practise your pronunciation too. **(#elementary) #intermediate**

 ## Speaking
-* [italki](http://www.italki.com/) - Learn with a teacher if you can afford it, or [find a language partner](http://www.italki.com/partners) to learn with.
+* [italki](http://www.italki.com/) - Learn with a teacher if you can afford it, or [find a language partner](http://www.italki.com/partners) to learn with for free.

 ## Pronunciation
 * [Phonetic sounds and symbols](http://learnenglish.britishcouncil.org/en/apps/sounds-right) - Find out which sounds are difficult for you.
 Then watch the videos below for those sounds. **#elementary #intermediate**